hasan-sayeed/mi_agent/README.md

 - **Agentic LangGraph design** lets you hit “play” on a full MI pipeline
 - **10× faster**: eliminate boilerplate and manual scripting
 - **Extensible nodes**: swap in your own extractors, metrics, or plots
-- **LangSmith-backed** for graph tracking, versioning, and observability
+- **LangSmith-backed** for logging and tracing each step of the agent's reasoning
 - Production-ready: versionable, testable, pip-installable

 ---